an adventure in Tuscany

 The idea of horseback riding in Lucca was planted in my head as soon as I finished listening to my Sister’s plan to bring my youngest niece for a surprise visit in Tuscany.
-11 year old Ms. A is just as horse crazy as I was at that age, and I couldn’t think of anything she would like better (AND that would boost me into the coveted “favorite” Aunt category) than a ride on a horse.
+The 11 year old Ms. A was (and probably still is) just crazy about horses, and this seemed like the best way to visit Tuscany, its vineyards and landscape with the adults while entertaining the kids.

 What to consider:

 We loved: for the amount of time we actually spent on the horse (a full 2 hours) I felt that the price was reasonable, I appreciated that both the guides and horses were calm even when facing traffic and unseasoned riders.
 And there is no denying that Lucca and the surrounding area are beautiful